-We, at LCU, are pleased to continue to meet and exceed our strategic objectives in 2019.
-We were able to generate a profit before patronage of \$948,635 and grew our assets by 6.48% and equity by 7.70%.
-We continue to build strong relationships by welcoming over 100 new members to LCU, granting over 300 loans to our members, donating almost 120 thousand dollars to worthwhile causes, and being a leader at community events whenever we can.
-To be a fast-follower on new banking technologies LCU has adopted Apple Pay, Google Pay, and Samsung Pay.
-Now our members have the convenient and secure ability to make in-store purchases with their mobile devices.
-Jackie Cook and Jason Murray have moved onto new opportunities in their lives.
-To accommodate staff changes, you have been seeing Jean Halliday working the frontline full-time and we've completed our search for a new loans officer.
+We, at LCU, are pleased to continue to meet and exceed our strategic objectives in 2020.
+We were able to generate a profit before patronage of \$848,893 and grew our assets by 10.35% and equity by 6.92%.
+We continue to build strong relationships by welcoming 83 new members to LCU, granting 294 loans to our members, donating almost 16 thousand dollars to worthwhile causes, and being a leader at community events whenever we can.
+We welcomed Micheal Hagel as our new Loans Officer in April 2020 and he quickly became a valuable member of the team.